Notre-Dame de Paris: Great organ

-One of the earliest organs at Notre-Dame, built in 1403 by Frédéric Schambantz, was rebuilt many times over the course of 300 years, however 12 pipes and some wood survive from this ancient instrument.
-It was replaced between 1730 and 1738 by François Thierry, and later rebuilt by François-Henri Clicquot.
-During the restoration of the cathedral by Eugène Viollet-le-Duc, Aristide Cavaillé-Coll built a new organ, using pipework from the former instruments.
-The organ was dedicated in 1868.
+One of the earliest organs at Notre-Dame was built in 1403 by Frédéric Schambantz.
+It was rebuilt many times over the course of 300 years; however, twelve pipes and some wood survive from Schambantz.
+It was replaced between 1730 and 1738 by François Thierry, then once again rebuilt by François-Henri Clicquot.
+During the mid-19th-century restoration of the cathedral by Eugène Viollet-le-Duc, Aristide Cavaillé-Coll used pipework from earlier instruments to build a new organ, which was dedicated in 1868.

-In 1904, Charles Mutin modified and added several stops upon the suggestions of titular organist Louis Vierne; in 1924, an electric blower was installed, which was financed by Rolls-Royce CEO, Claude Johnson.
+In 1904, Charles Mutin modified and added several stops upon the suggestions of titular organist Louis Vierne.
+In 1924, the installation of an electric blower was financed by Rolls-Royce CEO Claude Johnson.
 An extensive restoration and cleaning was carried out by Joseph Beuchet in 1932 which mostly included changes to the Récit.
 Between 1959 and 1963, the mechanical action with Barker levers was replaced with an electric action by Jean Hermann, and a new organ console was installed.

-During the following years, the stoplist was gradually modified by Robert Boisseau (who added three chamade stops: 8′, 4′, and 2′/16′) in 1968 and Jean-Loup Boisseau after 1975, all upon the orders of Pierre Cochereau.
+The stoplist was gradually modified by Robert Boisseau, who in 1968 added three chamade stops (8′, 4′, and 2′/16′) and by Jean-Loup Boisseau after 1975, all upon the orders of Pierre Cochereau.
 In autumn 1983, the electric combination system was disconnected due to short-circuit risk.

-Between 1990 and 1992, Jean-Loup Boisseau, Bertrand Cattiaux, Philippe Émeriau, Michel Giroud, and the Société Synaptel revised and augmented the instrument throughout.
+Between 1990 and 1992, Jean-Loup Boisseau, Bertrand Cattiaux, Philippe Émeriau, Michel Giroud, and the Société Synaptel revised and augmented the instrument.
 A new frame for the Jean Hermann console was created.
 Between 2012 and 2014, Bertrand Cattiaux and Pascal Quoirin restored, cleaned, and modified the organ.
 The stop and key action was upgraded, a new frame for selected components of the Hermann-Boisseau-Cattiaux console was created, a new enclosed division ("Résonnance expressive", using pipework from the former "Petite Pédale" by Boisseau, which can now be used as a floating division), the organ case and the façade pipes were restored, and a general tuning was carried out.
 The current organ has 115 stops (156 ranks) on five manuals and pedal, and more than 8,000 pipes.

-In addition to the great organ in the west end, the quire of the cathedral carries a medium-sized choir organ of 2 manuals, 30 stops and 37 ranks in a 19th-century case from the 1960s.
-It was heavily damaged by waterlogging, but is at least partially reusable.
+In addition to the great organ in the west end, the quire of the cathedral carries a medium-sized choir organ of 2 manuals, 30 stops and 37 ranks in a nineteenth-century case from the 1960s.
+During the fire of 2019, it was heavily damaged by waterlogging, but is at least partially reusable.
 It also had a 5-stop single-manual continuo organ, which was completely destroyed by water from firefighters.

-It was reported that the great organ itself suffered very little damage (mostly to one Principal 32' pipe and loads of dust) in the fire of April 2019, but will need cleaning.
+The great organ itself suffered minimal damage (mostly to a single pipe of the Principal 32' and substantial dust) in the fire of April 2019 and underwent maintenance for cleaning and tuning.
+It was formally reblessed in 2024.